Bishkek To Istanbul (83 daysWeeks) Wild Nature, the Stans, Caucasus & Turkey

 We spend the next two days exploring the Svaneti region.
 This mountainous area is beautiful and untamed, and offer fantastic hiking options with the mighty Caucasus mountain range as a stunning backdrop.
 Using our overland truck as our base we will bush camp and spend some time travelling around, including a visit to Mestia, a pretty small town that forms the centre of the region.
 Weather and climate can be unpredictable so this part of the trip is kept quite loose to allow for itinerary changes, depending on what is our best option at the time, but with the truck carrying all of our camping and cooking gear we are free to travel almost anywhere!

 We arrive in Istanbul, where we have a free day to explore, but with so much to see and do you will almost definitely want to stay a bit longer!
 An urban area of nearly 15 million, and one of the world’s liveliest cities, it is a place full of history and rich in culture.
 You can choose to spend visiting one of the many famous sights such as the iconic Hagia Sophia and stunning Blue Mosque, or strolling around the Grand Bazaar on the lookout for some bargains.
-During the evening be sure to try some of the wonderful local cuisines, such as authentic kebabs, baklava or any of the many other treats on offer.
+During the evening be sure to try some of the wonderful local cuisine, such as authentic kebabs, baklava or any of the many other treats on offer.

-Location: Istanbul
+Istanbul

 Your trip ends after breakfast.